MattWindsor91/baps3-spec/comms/internal/core.md

 `STATE` __should__ be sent when:

-* A new upstream connects to a server with _at least_ two states, as part of the _initial responses_; __or__
+* A new upstream connects to a server, as the _final_ _initial response_;
+  __or__
 * The server's _state_ changes.

+The list of available states always contains the following:

+* `Quitting`: the server is preparing to quit, and clients __should not__ send responses;
+* `Ready`: the server can take responses, but there is no other state that better defines the server's current status.

-The list of available states starts empty, and is added to by certain features.
+The list of available states is added to by certain features.
 For example, the `PlayStop` feature adds the `Playing` and `Stopped` states, and mandates that the initial state is `Stopped` unless any other feature specifically overrides that mandate.

-If the server does not make use of a state machine, then `STATE` is redundant and __may__ be left unimplemented.
+Servers __should not__ use `Ready` if another feature state better fits its present situation.

 ### `WHAT` — Bad Command

 #### Syntax

 `WHAT <MESSAGE> <COMMAND> [ARGS...]`

+#### Meaning

+`WHAT` __must__ be sent to acknowledge an _invalid_ request: one that does not fit the syntax of its declared command, or one with an unknown command.
+Said request __must__ be provided, in a form identical to the original request (up to encoding and escaping differences), as the third and later words of the `WHAT` response.

+The second word of the `WHAT` response is a human-readable error message.
+Future revisions of the spec __may__ define a structure for this error message.